strimzi/proposals/039-auto-rebalance-cluster-scaling.md

 2. The `KafkaReconciler` takes care of it by scaling up the cluster as usual, by adding additional brokers.
 3. If the `spec.cruiseControl.autoRebalance` contains an entry with `add-brokers` mode, the `KafkaReconciler` creates a `KafkaRebalance` custom resource named as `<cluster-name>-auto-rebalance-add-brokers` by using the corresponding template and sets:
    * the `spec.mode` as `add-brokers` and the `spec.brokers` with the list of brokers already added to the cluster.
-   * the `spec.autoApproval` as described by this [proposal](https://github.com/strimzi/proposals/pull/56).
+   * the `strimzi.io/rebalance-auto-approval=true` annotation as described by proposal [038](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md).
 4. The `KafkaRebalanceAssemblyOperator` detects the new rebalancing resource and acts as usual by requesting Cruise Control to generate an optimization proposal via the REST API on the `/add_broker` endpoint.
-5. When the optimization proposal is ready, the `KafkaRebalanceAssemblyOperator` approves it automatically, because of the `spec.autoApproval` field, by annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance=approve` annotation as defined by this [proposal](https://github.com/strimzi/proposals/pull/56).
+5. When the optimization proposal is ready, the `KafkaRebalanceAssemblyOperator` approves it automatically, because of the `strimzi.io/rebalance-auto-approval=true` annotation, by annotating the `KafkaRebalance` custom resource with the `strimzi.io/rebalance=approve` annotation as defined by proposal [038](https://github.com/strimzi/proposals/blob/main/038-optimization-proposal-autoapproval.md).
 6. If/When the rebalancing ends successfully, the corresponding `KafkaRebalance` custom resource is deleted by the `KafkaReconciler`.

 #### Error handling